duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Peptoid_Sim_Builder/README.md

-#Use this folder?

-To run multi-peptoid simulations
+# Purpose of this folder is to run multi-peptoid simulations

 Prerequisites:
 1. Modified Charmm FF folder.